White Pass and Yukon Route: Early years

 As the gold rush wound down, serious professional mining was taking its place; not so much for gold as for other metals such as copper, silver and lead.
 The closest port was Skagway, and the only route there was via the White Pass & Yukon Route's river boats and railroad.

 While ores and concentrates formed the bulk of the traffic, the railroad also carried passenger traffic, and other freight.
 There was, for a long time, no easier way into the Yukon Territory, and no other way into or out of Skagway except by sea.

 Financing and route was in place to extend the rails from Whitehorse to Carmacks, but there was chaos in the river transportation service, resulting in a bottleneck.
 The White Pass instead used the money to purchase most of the riverboats, providing a steady and reliable transportation system between Whitehorse and Dawson City.

 While the WP&YR never built between Whitehorse and Fort Selkirk, some minor expansion of the railway occurred after 1900.
 In 1901, the Taku Tram, a 2+1/2 mi portage railroad was built at Taku City, British Columbia, which was operated until 1951.
-It carried passengers and freight between the SS Tutshi operating on Tagish Lake and the MV Tarahne (Note: The original meaning of the word tarahne not recorded.
-Appears to have been derived from Tlingit phrase táay aani, which means village of gardens (táay [garden] + aan [village] + i [possessed noun suffix]).
+It carried passengers and freight between the SS Tutshi operating on Tagish Lake and the MV Tarahne (Note: The original meaning of the word tarahne is not recorded.
+It appears to have been derived from Tlingit phrase táay aani, which means village of gardens (táay [garden] + aan [village] + i [possessed noun suffix]).
 Most households in Atlin in 1907 had vegetable gardens.
 The Tlingit language does not have an R sound.
 However, the word táay is known to have been corrupted with an R by European speakers.
 Krause reports the pronunciation of táay (garden) to be "tār."
 Everything else about tarahne looks like it came from táay aani (village of gardens).) operating across Atlin Lake to Atlin, British Columbia (While Tutshi was destroyed by a suspicious fire around 1990, Tarahne was restored and hosts special dinners including murder mysteries.
-Lifeboats built for Tutshis restoration were donated to Tarahne).
+Lifeboats built for Tutshis restoration were donated to Tarahne.)
 The Taku Tram could not turn around, and simply backed up on its westbound run.
 The locomotive used, the Duchess, is now in Carcross.